Gransherad (village)

 Gransherad is a village in Notodden Municipality in Telemark county, Norway.
 The village is located along the river Tinnelva, about 4 km to the south of the village of Tinnoset and the lake Tinnsjå.
 It sits about 17 km to the southwest of the village of Bolkesjø, about 22 km to the northwest of the town of Notodden, about 15 km to the northwest of the village of Heddal, and about 15 km to the northeast of the village of Sauland (in Hjartdal Municipality).
 Gransherad Church is located in the village.

+History

 Historically, this village was the administrative centre of the old Gransherad Municipality which existed from 1860 until 1964.
-Prior to 1860, the village and surrounding areas were part of Hjartdal.
+Prior to 1860, the village and surrounding areas were part of Hjartdal Municipality.